-Powerful earthquake kills at least 9 in China
+Powerful earthquake kills at least 19 in China, hundreds injured

 The quake struck at 7:27 a.m. local time.
 Its epicenter was 107 kilometers (67 miles) south-southeast of Dostq, Kazakhstan, at a depth of 25.9 kilometers (16 miles), the USGS said.

-There were no immediate reports of casualties or damage.
+There were no immediate reports of casualties or damage, due to the sparsely populated nature of the area.